FEBRUARY 10, 2023

 Once the PSD2 and Open Banking initiatives have heaved in sight, banks faced the risk of being disintermediated.
 Open APIs provide other parties, including market disruptors and (in)direct competitors, with access to banks’ large data volumes.
 But we shouldn’t forget that customer expectations have also changed, and those institutions that fail to capitalize on new initiatives will end up disintermediated anyway.

-Current regulations require banks to make their APIs available to other companies, but banks, in return, may also take advantage of the situation.
-Turning into API users, financial institutions can leverage third-party capabilities, expand and improve their offerings, and thus create additional value for their end-users.
-Being directly involved in the future of Open Banking, financial leaders may gain the advantages that, in result, will outweigh the risks.
+Current regulations require banks to make their APIs available to other companies, but it can be turned into an advantage.
+With the APIs, financial institutions can leverage third-party capabilities, expand and improve their offerings, and thus create added value for their end-users.
+Being directly involved in the future of Open Banking, financial leaders may gain the advantages that, as a result, will outweigh the risks.

 #4 Go the extra mile for personalization

-Continuous data harvesting from multiple sources and further analysis to obtain actionable insights — this strategy is already used by pacesetters in e-commerce and entertainment industries.
-Big Data is the core that powers all personalization efforts, and banks should be well-versed in reading not only their own data but that of other companies.
+Continuous data harvesting from multiple sources and further analysis to obtain actionable insights can help digital banks not only in customer experience enhancement but in more efficient business processes.
+Big Data is the core that powers all personalization efforts, and banks should be well-versed in reading their own data and researching their competitors.

-The evolution of personalization promotes the need for new competencies to collect and structurize massive amounts of data and translate them into meaningful insights.
-Effective customer tracking, segmentation, and targeting will be a must, so financial organizations should invest heavily in data scientists and smart technologies to turn figures into business and client value.
+The evolution of personalization promotes the need for new competencies to collect and structurize massive amounts of data, turning them into meaningful insights.
+Effective customer tracking, segmentation, and targeting is to be a must, so digital banks should invest in data scientists and smart technologies to turn figures into business and client value.

-For banks, it’s of vital importance to be digital not only in channels but at the very core.
-Modular architecture, a good understanding of data, full cooperation in the ecosystem, and agile techniques — all these components will help financial firms to innovate faster, deliver more quality products, make end-users happier, and so confidently morph into ‘banks of tomorrow’.
-Start your transformation today as any delay may result in being compelled to act later but at more risks and higher costs.
+Modular architecture, a good understanding of data, full cooperation in the banking ecosystem, and agile techniques — all these components will help financial firms to innovate faster, deliver more quality products, make end-users happier, and morph into ‘banks of tomorrow’.
+Start your transformation today, as any delay may result in more risks and higher costs.